 Stats like these reinforce the idea of what web design can do for your client’s business.
 If they have a clear idea of what’s in it for them, they’ll understand why they can’t put off website design.
 The important thing here is that you back it up with solid facts.

-Not all websites are created the same.
+Not all websites are created and priced the same way.
 Selling web design to a client who is settled on their outdated website is one of the most difficult challenges of digital marketers — and this is something I know from experience.
+You need to justify the value of the service to ensure you also provide a fair website design pricing.
 The key here is to explain the advantages of a new website and recommend a design that fits their business model.

 Here are some types of websites for different types of businesses: